v2.0 — Claude Code Plugin · Self-hosted · Cloud

 Remember

-Persistent memory.
+10 workflows, 5 agents with persistent memory.
 Decisions carry forward across sessions.

 Features